xilapa/go-tiny-projects/README.md

 An order price calculator that consume messages from a RabbitMq queue and persists the order on a Sqlite database.
 On this project I've implemented unity and integration tests using the "Test Suite" concept to have a way to do a Setup/Teardown for a group of tests, something that is familiar to me as TestFixtures on XUnit/C#.

+To start the consumer go to order-processor/cmd/consumer and run: `go run .`

+To start the producer go to order-processor/cmd/consumer and run: `go run .`

 ## test-assertions
 Simple test assertions that check if two values are equals or that a value is not an error.
 I've created this package after start using the standard tests lib on the "order-processor" project, to follow the DRY principle.